Print Options

 • CMST 69900 Pedagogy: The Way We Teach Film: an introduction to pedagogical methods in the field of Cinema and Media Studies.
 This course takes place over the course of one (1) full academic year, meeting roughly three to four times per quarter; offered in alternating academic years for students in years 2 and 3 of the PhD program.

-2. Five (5) elective courses that either originate in or are cross-listed with the Department of Cinema and Media Studies.
+2. Five (5) CMS elective courses that either originate in or are cross-listed with the Department of Cinema and Media Studies.
 Only courses with a CMST cross-list can count towards this requirement, even if the course is taught by a CMS faculty member through another department.
 These courses should ideally fit into the overarching research goals of the student.

 3. Three (3) advanced-level CMS seminars (600-level) - graduate seminars taught by CMS faculty are the only courses which receive a 600-level designation.
 CMST 69900: Pedagogy does not count towards the advanced course requirement.